-In final sections, the next generation of online sensor derived from the latest technics is discussed for their applicative potential in industry (NIR, Raman, chromatography, benchmark NMR, etc.).
+In final sections, the next generation of online sensors derived from the latest technics is discussed for their applicative potential in industry (NIR, Raman, chromatography, benchmark NMR, and more).

 - Details the matrix of egg products